‘Twas the Night Ornament Series

 • Libraries and churches often have copiers and printers you may use and may charge per page.

-Q: I’M IN THE US.
-WHERE DO I BUY THE MATERIALS like felt, stabilizer, sequins, and other stuff needed?
+Q: WHERE DO I BUY THE MATERIALS like felt, stabilizer, sequins, and other stuff needed?

-I have lists of US sources for materials in the back of all my patterns.
-Also Benzie Design is offering lovely kits to go with my detailed color guides that include most of what you need!
+I list US sources for materials in the back of all my patterns.
+Also Benzie Design offers lovely kits to go with my detailed color guides.

-I’ve compiled a short list of international wool felt vendors here, recommended to me by their customers.
+I have a short list of international wool felt vendors here, recommended to me by customers.
 Also, Benzie Design gladly ships internationally.

 Q: ARE THESE DIFFICULT TO MAKE?